yxyu613/ai-agent-book-projects/week2/user-memory/README.md

 # User Memory System with Separated Architecture

-A sophisticated memory management system for AI agents with **separated conversation and memory processing**, enabling more flexible and intelligent memory management across sessions.
+A sophisticated memory management system for AI agents with **separated conversation and memory processing**, enabling flexible and intelligent memory management across sessions.

-## 🆕 New Architecture (v2.0)
+## 🏗️ Architecture Overview

-The system now features a **separated architecture** that decouples conversation handling from memory management:
+The system features a **separated architecture** that decouples conversation handling from memory management:

 - **ConversationalAgent**: Focuses purely on natural dialogue with users
 - **BackgroundMemoryProcessor**: Analyzes full conversation context to intelligently update memories